 Natural Climate Buffers aim to contribute to climate-proofing the Netherlands by capitalising on the adaptive capacity of natural systems.
 In addition natural climate buffers offer opportunities to combine functions and realise co-benefits for nature and other functions together with, for example, flood safety.
 In the Netherlands, five nature conservation organisations (Natuurmonumenten, Bird Life International, National Forest Service, ARK Nature and the Wadden Sea Society) are experimenting with combinations of wet and robust nature and different functions (walking, living, water storage, etc.).
 Case examples have been initiated for different landscape type.
 For example, in the river landscape channelled streams are restored to their natural meandering pattern, creating 'room for the river' and - in particular in sandy soils - reducing dehydration during heat-waves.
 Cases include:

 - Water retention in Eelder and Peizen Made, Groningen

 Room for the River Programme

 In 1993 and 1995 the water levels in the river area were extremely high and the dikes just managed to hold.
 A quarter of a million people had to be evacuated.
 Extreme river discharges will occur more frequently in the future and for this reason it was decided to ensure that the rivers could discharge the forecast greater volumes of water without flooding.
 The Government approved the Room for the River Plan in 2007.

 - by 2015 the branches of the Rhine will cope with a discharge capacity of 16.000 cubic meters of water per second without flooding;

 - the measures implemented to increase safety will also improve the overall environmental quality of the river region;

-- the extra room the rivers will need in the coming decades to cope with higher discharges due to the forecast climate changes, will remain permanently available.
+- to permanently create the space that the rivers will need in the coming decades to cope with higher discharges due to climate change.